MicrosoftDocs/visualstudio-docs/docs/javascript/create-react-app.md

 :::image type="content" source="media/vs-2022/react-running-app.png" alt-text="Screenshot showing the app running in the browser":::

-## Add functionality to the ToDo list app
+## Add to-do list functions to the app

 You can leave the app running.
 As you make changes, the app automatically refreshes with the latest content using Vite's hot module replacement support.
 Some actions, such as adding folders or renaming files, require that you stop debugging and then restart the app, but in general you can leave it running in the background as you develop your app.
 Open the `TodoList.jsx` component so that we can start to define it.

-1. In Solution Explorer, open `TodoList.jsx` and add the UI needed to show and manage todo list entries.
+1. In Solution Explorer, open `TodoList.jsx` and add the UI needed to show and manage to-do list entries.
 Replace the content with the following code:

      ```jsx
      function TodoList() {